adriens/katacoda-scenarios/psql-trick/purge-partitions/step4.md

 # Add partitions

 Let's create some more partitions.
-I want to rotate my logs and alwayw keep logs that have been inserted the last month online.... considering we currenlty are in december.
+I want to rotate my logs and always keep logs that have been inserted the last month online... considering we currently are in december.